 It is nearly impossible to accomplish any task without the right tools in place.
 But having all the right tools does not guarantee that you’ll find all the vulnerabilities.
 Identify technical and personal limitations as several security assessment tools could incorrectly identify vulnerabilities.
 Some tools may generate false positives, while others may miss vulnerabilities.
 For instance, weaknesses are often overlooked when performing a physical-security assessment or social-engineering assessment.

 Always ensure that you are using the right tool for the right task.

-- And for more advanced analysis such as web application tests, a more sophisticate web-application assessment tool such as WebInspect will be more appropriate.
+- For more advanced analysis such as web application tests, a more sophisticated web application assessment tool such as WebInspect will be more appropriate.

 Hackers often misunderstand the capability and functionality of certain hacking tools, leading to negative results.
 Therefore, ensure that you familiarize yourself with these complex tools before you start using them.
 You can achieve this by;